-- Topical medications might be prescribed for used at home
+- Topical medications might be prescribed for use at home

-Many of these modalities can lead to scarring or disfigurement.
-Scars from
+Many of these modalities can lead to scarring or disfigurement, and those

-The most popular among patients is Pulse Dye Laser due to minimal post procedure discomfort.
+The most popular treatment among patients is the Pulse Dye Laser because of its minimal post procedure discomfort.
 The average treatment takes about 15 minutes and does not require anesthesia.
-Immediately after procedure patient is comfortable to return to his/her daily activities.
-It is very important to understand that treatment of warts with Pulse Dye Laser is a process, not an event.
-Due to substantial depth and viral nature of the lesion 2 to 6 treatments are necessary.
+Immediately after the procedure, a patient can comfortably return to their daily activities.
+However, it is very important to understand that treatment of warts with a Pulse Dye Laser is a process, not a single event.
+Due to the substantial depth and viral nature of the lesion, 2-6 treatments are necessary.

-Pulsed Day Laser treatments are fairly comfortable.
-If ablative lasers like CO2 or Diomed are used local anesthetic is usually required.
+Pulsed Dye Laser treatments are fairly comfortable.
+If ablative lasers like CO2 or Diomed are used, local anesthetic is usually required.

-Disclaimer: Every patient is unique; therefore results can vary between patients.
-No two laser treatments will get same results – even if performed by same physician on patients with similar conditions.
+Every patient is unique, and results can vary between patients.
+No two laser treatments will get same results – even if performed by the same physician on patients with similar conditions.